Skip to main content

 What is the Carré d'Or and why is it so significant?

 The Carré d'Or, Golden Square, is the block surrounding Casino Square, bounded by the Casino de Monte-Carlo, the Hôtel de Paris, and Avenue Princesse Grace.
-It contains Monaco's most expensive residential addresses, with prices per square metre regularly exceeding €100,000 at the top of the market.
 The postcode carries a global recognition that makes it among the most prestigious residential addresses in Europe.

 How many properties are available in Monte Carlo?

-Monte Carlo currently has 673 active listings, by far the largest inventory of any Monaco district.
 This reflects the district's scale and the depth of its market.
 Buyer choice ranges from studio apartments in the northern fringe of the district to ultra-premium Carré d'Or residences and penthouses overlooking Casino Square.

 What are average property prices in Monte Carlo?

-The district-wide average is around €54,000 per square metre, but this conceals a wide distribution.
 Carré d'Or addresses sit significantly above this average, while mid-market buildings on Boulevard des Moulins and Boulevard de Suisse can be acquired at more accessible prices while retaining a Monte Carlo address.

 Is Monte Carlo affected by the Formula 1 Grand Prix?